ucsb-cs48-s20/project-s0-t4-new-city/docs/DEPLOY.md

 * Navigate to https://developers.google.com/identity/sign-in/web/sign-in to create a Google OAuth Application.
 * If you are asked “Where are you calling from”, select “Web Server”
 * Set the Authorized Redirect URI to: https://your-app-name.herokuapp.com/login/oauth2/code/google
-* Get map key as above instruction
+* You can use the same map key obtained in above instruction

 Add the following items to your secrets-heroku.properties file, filling out them the values from your Google OAuth application and key